ejgallego/coq-serapi/README.md

 batch-oriented compiler `sercomp`.
 See the manual pages and `--help` pages of each command for more details.

-To get familiar with SerAPI we recommend to launch the `sertop` REPL, as it provides a reasonably human-friendly experience; we recommend:
+To get familiar with SerAPI we recommend launching the `sertop` REPL, as it provides a reasonably human-friendly experience:

 ```
 $ rlwrap sertop --printer=human
 ```

-You can then input commands. `Ctrl-C` will interrupt a busy Coq process in the same way `coqtop` does.
+You can then input commands. `Ctrl-C` will interrupt a busy Coq process in the same way it interrupts `coqtop`.

 The program `sercomp` provides a command-line interface to some key functionality of SerAPI and can be used for batch processing